opencog/atomspace-dht/README.md

   not been measured, but there is no reason to think it will be much smaller.

-* This raises a trio of problems: Who is doing to be providing this RAM?
+* This raises a trio of problems: Who is providing this RAM?
 What happens if most of the providers shut down, leading to a critical shortage of storage?
 What happens if there is a loss of network connectivity?
 All this suggests that AtomSpace data really needs to live on disk, where specific admins or curators can administrate it, publish or archive it.

 * Naive storage into the DHT also presents garbage-collection issues.
   What's the lifetime of an AtomSpace, if no one is using it?
 By